18F/join.tts.gsa.gov/pages/positions/product-manager.md

 Note: You may not be eligible for the maximum salary as it is locality dependent.
 Please refer to the maximum pay for your locality.

 **Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors
+All United States citizens and nationals (residents of American Samoa and Swains Islands).

 ## Role Summary: